awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/3_explore_your_data.md

 pre: "<b>Step 3: </b>"
 ---

-In this step, we will create a [AWS Glue Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) to scan our data.
+In this step, you will create a [AWS Glue Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) to scan our data.

 #### 3. Discover your data

-In the following steps we will explore our **SaaS-sales.csv** dataset.
-As we just saw, our dataset is in **CSV format**.
+In the following steps you will explore our **SaaS-sales.csv** dataset.
+As you just saw, our dataset is in **CSV format**.

-To do so, we will use [AWS Glue](https://aws.amazon.com/glue/) and [Amazon Athena](https://aws.amazon.com/athena/?nc=sn&loc=0).
+To do so, you will use [AWS Glue](https://aws.amazon.com/glue/) and [Amazon Athena](https://aws.amazon.com/athena/?nc=sn&loc=0).

 {{% notice info %}}
 [AWS Glue](https://aws.amazon.com/glue/)is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
 AWS Glue provides all of the capabilities needed for data integration so that you can start analyzing your data and putting it to use in minutes instead of months.
-We will use AWS Glue and setup a Crawler to scan our dataset to obtain its schema.
+You will use AWS Glue and setup a Crawler to scan our dataset to obtain its schema.
 {{% /notice %}}
 {{% notice info %}}
 [Amazon Athena](https://aws.amazon.com/athena/?nc=sn&loc=0)a is an interactive analytics service that makes it easier to analyze data in Amazon Simple Storage Service (S3) using Python or standard SQL.
 Athena is serverless, so there is no infrastructure to set up or manage, and you can start analyzing data immediately.
 You don’t even need to load your data into Athena; it works directly with data stored in Amazon S3.